Kaito (software): Marketing

 After initial release in 2006, Kaito was considered "a commercial failure".
 At the time, Vocaloid was advertised mostly in magazines for Desktop Musicians, and the DTM community at the time was 80% male.
 Crypton's CEO assumed that few people in the community would want to buy a male voice.
 Upon release, Kaito sold only 500 units in his first year, in which he needed to sell 1,000+ units to be counted as "successful" commercially.
 By comparison, Meiko was more positively received and sold 3,000+ units.
 After this, 100 units were sold in January 2008 and this amount began to rise rapidly.
-By 18 June 2008, Kaito sold an additional 1,000 units, this was twice as much as his initial sales.
+By 18 June 2008, Kaito sold an additional 1,000 units; twice as much as his initial sales.
 This shocked the Vocaloid developers at Crypton Future Media, who were surprised by the sudden interest in older Vocaloid software.

 At the height of his sales, he was the only one of the two Vocaloid engine vocals to have a consistent ranking as one of the Crypton's Top Ten Products.
 In 2010, Kaito was ranked as the 7th most popular Vocaloid product they sold.
 In some instances after his rediscovery, Vocaloid Kaito was even more popular than the Vocaloid 2 engine Appends for Miku and the Kagamines.

 Unlike Kaito, Kaito V3 was very well received upon release.
 In April 2013, Crypton updated its music software sales page and the data showed that Kaito V3 was the best-selling product in March of that year.
 He managed to surpass Meiko V3 in sales and in August 2014, was in third place while she remained in sixth; first and second place were held by Hatsune Miku V3 and Hatsune Miku V3 Complete respectively.

 Initially, Kaito was the least popular compared to Meiko.
 This would later flip, in which Kaito is now popular compared to Meiko, who now is the least popular Voice Synth product offered by Crypton.